koenraadvanmeerbeek/sGlobe-website/content/project/greenroofs/index.md

 date = 2020-09-21T00:00:00

 # Project summary to display on homepage.
-summary = "Nature-based solutions for the design of functional and climate-robust urban green in Peru"
+summary = "Nature-based solutions for the design of functional and climate-robust urban green"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`